 - 2. The Office for Students (OfS) calculates student numbers for various regulatory purposes.
-These include: setting registration fees; assessing applications for degree awarding powers and university title; and determining whether a provider must participate in the Teaching Excellence and Student Outcomes Framework. - 3.
+These include setting registration fees and assessing applications for degree awarding powers and university title. - 3.
 Our broad approach to these calculations has been established through consultation, by both the Department for Education and the OfS.
 In sum, our calculations are based on a measure of student activity, rather than a simple headcount.
 We express this in terms of full-time equivalence (FTE), where one FTE is equivalent to a single full-time student.
 For each provider, we measure FTE per academic year, using existing individualised data that has been signed off as accurate by the provider.
 This FTE is categorised according to its level, and the result is used for various regulatory purposes.
 For example, the total higher education FTE will be used to calculate registration fees, and a comparison of higher education and further education FTE will be used to assess applications for university title. - 4.
 Our intention is to arrive at an approach which is fit for purpose, but does not increase regulatory burden.
 This is why we base the method on existing data, which has already been submitted and signed off as accurate by providers.
 In some cases, this data does not contain exactly the information we need in the form we need it, so we have used derivations, approximations or proxies.
 We have aimed to do so throughout in a way that is reasonable and will support good decision making.
 If providers are concerned that our method distorts their student numbers in a way that is material, they should raise this with us by emailing studentnumbers@officeforstudents.org.uk.